ShawnN003/Final/README.md

     UserName input && storing the database
-    Validation (Checking if the user inputed a username) Run a smooth game after high priority is done
+    Validation (Checking if the user inputed a username) Run a smooth game after high priority is done Record the game type?
+Rock paper scissors or tic-tac-toe

 Mid Priority: